-- Foster sound aquatic conservation and restoration endeavors to benefit recreational fisheries. - Coordinate and collaborate with the Missouri Department of Conservation (MDC) on the management of a viable and productive fishery population.
+- Foster sound aquatic conservation and restoration endeavors to benefit recreational fisheries. - Coordinate in mutual consensus with the Missouri Department of Conservation (MDC) on the management of a viable and productive fishery population described in the MDC Mark Twain Lake Fishery Management Plan.
 Cooperate with MDC as studies continue to increase understanding of biotic and abiotic variables and population dynamics associated with gizzard shad, crappie, largemouth bass, and blue catfish. - Coordinate fisheries management requirements with external partners and stakeholders in compliance with the Mark Twain Lake Water Control Plan. - Provide supplemental sport fish for the ponds of the Mark Twain Lake project through the management and maintenance of a nursery pond.